montagestudio/firefly/README.md

 ---------------------

 The dependencies are checked in [as recommendedd](http://www.futurealoof.com/posts/nodemodules-in-git.html) by members of the community.
-To update them run:
+To update them login into a VM (`vagrant ssh login`), `cd /srv/firefly` and run:

 ```bash
 npm run update-dependencies